glpaparelli/competitive-programming/notes/cp-tldr.md

 **In every node we store:**
 - the index of that number in the array
-- the prefix up to that element in the array
+- the prefix sum up to that element in the array
-- the range of the array that the current node it covers
+- the range of the array that the current node covers `[i..j]`

 **How the tree is built**
 - in the first level we have nodes that covers ranges that ends with an index that is a power of $2$